goharbor/harbor/docs/compile_guide.md

  *optional

-## Step 2: Getting the Source Code
+## Step 2: Getting the source code

    ```sh
       $ git clone https://github.com/vmware/harbor
    ```

-## Step 3: Resolving Dependencies
+## Step 3: Resolving dependencies of Go language
-Compile Harbor source code by local golang environment needs LDAP develop package and you'll have to do it manually.
-If you want to compile source code by golang image, can skip this section.
+You can compile the source code by using a Golang dev image.
+In this case, you can skip this step.

+If you are building Harbor using your own Go compiling environment.
+You need to install LDAP packages manually.

 For PhotonOS: